 While most Star Trek books seem to be generated by a Markov chain working off of rejected romance novels and a decade's worth of Fermilab output, these books were pretty well written.
 They basically address the idea of how a whole war fought by genetic supermen could have been happened in the 90's without anybody noticing.
 They also redeemed that weird pilot/spinoff episode of the original Star Trek.

-• I picked up a 2nd printing edition at a comic shop yesterday and I finished it less than an hour ago.
+I picked up a 2nd printing edition at a comic shop yesterday and I finished it less than an hour ago.
 I have the Companion coming from Amazon hopefully by the end of the week.
 Those D.U.C.K.'s got harder and harder to locate as the book went on.
 I could usually find the one in the splash page, but the covers were more difficult.
+This marks at least the third bit of media I've grabbed on recommendation of GN.
+I'm doing well with them so far.

 Have you guys read the Hellboy comics?
 I just picked them up and they seem to be really entertaining.